Beginning and Becoming: the Holland Hall Primary School Program.

-Science instruction moves from an exploration and observation of a kindergartener’s environment using the five senses to the introduction of the scientific method in first grade.
+Science instruction moves from an exploration and observation of a Kindergartener’s environment using the five senses to the introduction of the scientific method in 1st Grade.
 Imagine dissecting an owl pellet with a Middle School work partner and sorting and classifying the bones you’ve found.
-Through the study of Monarch butterflies, bats, spiders, Alaska and inventions, our second grade students learn about life sciences, geology, and the physical sciences.
-By the time our students are in third grade, they’ve sufficient experience with the scientific method to communicate detailed scientific observations both orally and in written form.
+Through the study of Monarch butterflies, bats, spiders, Alaska and inventions, our 2nd Grade students learn about life sciences, geology, and the physical sciences.
+By the time our students are in 3rd Grade, they’ve sufficient experience with the scientific method to communicate detailed scientific observations both orally and in written form.